 Importing HTML into Statamic’s Bard fieldtype

 Statamic’s Bard fieldtype stores values as ProseMirror documents, so if you’re importing existing HTML with a PHP script it makes sense to convert it to the nodes and marks Bard expects1.
-This guide outlines how to convert HTML to ProseMirror, a couple of gotchas, and finally how to handle sets and other custom content.
+This guide outlines how to convert HTML to ProseMirror, a couple of gotchas, and finally how to handle sets.

 Converting HTML to ProseMirror